-The Contractor shall furnish all labor, superintendence, materials, plant, power, light, heat, fuel, water, tools, appliances, equipment, supplies, shop drawings, working drawings and other means of construction necessary or proper for performing and completing the Work.
-He shall obtain and pay for all required permits necessary for the Work other than those permits such as the Florida Department of Environmental Protection (FDEP) permit and the U.S. Army Corps of Engineers (USACE) permit which have already been obtained by the County.
-He shall perform and complete the Work in the manner best calculated to promote rapid construction consistent with safety of life and property in strict accordance with the Contract Documents and to the satisfaction of the Engineer.
+The Contractor shall furnish all labor, superintendence, work inspection, materials, power, fuel, tools, appliances, equipment, video, supplies, shop drawings, working drawings and other means of construction necessary or proper for performing and completing the Work.
+He shall obtain and pay for all required permits necessary for the Work other than those permits from the Florida Department of Environmental Protection (FDEP) permit and the U.S. Army Corps of Engineers (USACE) permit which have already been obtained by the County.
+He shall perform and complete the Work in the manner best calculated to promote rapid construction consistent with safety of life and property in strict accordance with the Contract Documents and to the satisfaction of the County and the Engineer.
 The Contractor shall clean up the Work and maintain it during and after construction, until accepted, and shall do all Work and pay all costs incidental thereto.
 He shall repair or restore all structures and property that may be damaged or disturbed during performance of the Work.

-The cost of all incidental work described in these General Requirements, for which there are no specific Contract Items, shall be considered as part of the general cost of doing the Work and shall be included in the prices for the various Contract Items.
+The cost of all incidental work described in these contract documents, for which there are no specific Contract Items, shall be considered as part of the general cost of doing the Work and shall be included in the prices for the various Contract Items.
 No additional payment will be made therefore.

-The Contractor shall provide and maintain such modern equipment and tools as may be necessary, in the opinion of the Engineer, to perform in a satisfactory and acceptable manner all the Work required by this Contract.
+The Contractor shall provide and maintain such modern equipment and tools as may be necessary to meet or exceed the industry standard to perform in a satisfactory and acceptable manner all the Work required by this Contract.
 Only equipment of established reputation and proven efficiency shall be used.
-The Contractor shall be solely responsible for the adequacy of his workmanship, materials and equipment, prior approval of the Engineer notwithstanding.
+The Contractor shall be solely responsible for the adequacy of his workmanship, materials and equipment, prior acceptance of the Engineer notwithstanding.